anaphel/UploadedFile/README.md

 MultiUpload
 -------------------------

-Let's see how to use it with array_column :
+Let's see how to use it with array_column (PHP 5.5):

 ```html
 <form action="" method="post" enctype="multipart/form-data">